wp-plugins/content-aware-sidebars/readme.txt

 * Easy-to-use sidebar manager
 * Display sidebars with all or specific:
-	* Singulars - e.g. some posts or pages
+	* Singulars - e.g. posts or pages
 	* (Custom) Post Types
-	* Singulars with given (custom) taxonomies or taxonomy terms
+	* Singulars with given (custom) taxonomies or taxonomy terms - e.g. categories or tags
 	* Singulars by a given author
 	* Page Templates
+	* Post Formats
 	* Post Type Archives
 	* Author Archives
 	* (Custom) Taxonomy Archives or Taxonomy Term Archives
-	* Search results
+	* Search Results
 	* 404 Page
 	* Front Page
 	* bbPress User Profiles
 	* BuddyPress Member Pages
 	* Languages (qTranslate, Polylang, Transposh, WPML)
 	* **Any combination of the above**
-* Merge new sidebars with others, replace others or simply add them to your theme manually with a template tag
+* Sidebars can automatically merge with or replace others
 * Create complex content with nested sidebars
 * Private sidebars only for members
 * Schedule sidebars for later publishing
+* Template Tag to insert a sidebar anywhere in your theme

 = Builtin Plugin Support =